Ramen2Spicy/Hand-Written-Digit-Recognition/README.md

 MAKING PREDICTIONS

-The Keras_predict method allows up to make prediction with the trained model.
+The Keras_predict method allows us to make prediction with the trained model.
 The predicted results, however, are still generated in the format of arrays.
 For example, in an array of [2.69685412e-08 6.92543023e-10 1.87893279e-09 9.99994040e-01
   1.34154798e-09 1.40939324e-06 7.01640843e-15 3.29851944e-11.
 4.28513931e-06 2.42023674e-07], each number in the index indicates the possibility that a "1" is located at the corresponding index.
 In another word, there is 9.99994040e-01 chance that there is a "1" located in the 4th index.
 Therefore the model predicts that there is a 9.99994040e-01 chance this image contains a "3".
 This format of result is still hard to read, however, we could use the numpy.argmax function to translate the result directly into the image label.